What is Paget's disease?

 - dairy products such as milk, cheese, yogurt – low-fat ones are best

-- milks made from soya, rice or oats with added calcium
+- calcium-enriched varieties of milks made from soya, rice or oats

 - fish that are eaten with the bones (such as sardines).

-We recommend that you have a daily calcium intake of 1,000 milligrams (mg), possibly with added vitamin D if you’re over 60.
+A daily intake of 1,000 milligrams (mg) of calcium should be enough, possibly with added vitamin D if you’re over 60.
 Skimmed and semi-skimmed milk contain more calcium than full-fat milk.
-If you don’t eat many dairy products or calcium-enriched foods, then you may need a calcium supplement.
-You should talk to your doctor or a dietitian about this.
+If you don’t eat many dairy products or calcium-enriched substitutes, then you may need a calcium supplement.
+We recommend that you discuss this with your doctor or a dietitian.

-Vitamin D is sometimes called the sunshine vitamin because it’s produced by the body when your skin is exposed to sunlight.
-A slight lack of vitamin D is quite common in winter.
-You can also get Vitamin D from your diet (especially from oily fish) or from supplements such as fish liver oil.
-However, it’s important not to take too much fish liver oil.
+Vitamin D is sometimes called the sunshine vitamin because it’s produced by the body when the skin is exposed to sunlight.
+A slight lack (deficiency) of vitamin D is quite common in winter.
+Vitamin D can also be obtained from the diet (especially from oily fish) or from supplements such as fish oil.
+Oils made from the whole fish are best as fish liver oils often contain a lot of vitamin A, which can be harmful if you take too much.

-If you’re over 60, dark-skinned or don’t expose your skin to the sun very often and are worried about a lack of vitamin D, you should talk to your doctor about whether a vitamin D supplement would be right for you.
+If you’re worried about a lack of vitamin D, speak to your doctor about whether a vitamin D supplement would be right for you, especially if:

-If you decide to try therapies or supplements, you should be critical of what they’re doing for you, and base your decision to continue on whether you notice any improvement.
+If you decide to try therapies or supplements, be critical of what they’re doing for you, and base your decision to continue on whether you notice any improvement.